 - Use a soup emulsifier to purée the contents in the Dutch oven, or place in small batches in a blender if needed.
 If you do not have a heavy-duty glass blender let soup cool before placing in your plastic blender.

-- In a small saucepan on low, heat 1/2 of a cup of heavy cream; careful not to scorch the heavy cream.
+- In a small saucepan on low, heat 1 cup of heavy cream; careful not to scorch the heavy cream.
 It should only take 3-4 minutes to warm.

 - Add the heated heavy cream to the Dutch oven with tomato soup, cook for about 7-8 minutes on very low heat.